Websoft9Archive/ansible-redis/docs/else-faq.md

 #### Redis supports multiple databases？

 Multiple redis instances can be run on a server.
-Each instance has 16 databases, and the default database is db0.
+Each instance has 16 databases, the default is db0.

 ![Redis DataBases](https://libs.websoft9.com/Websoft9/DocsPicture/en/redis/redis-database-websoft9.png)